windkh/node-red-contrib-telegrambot/README.md

 See example below.

-## Callback Query Node
+## Event Node
-The node receives the callback queries of inline keyboards.
+The node receives events from the bot like:
+- callback_query of inline keyboards.
-See example-flow inlinekeyboard in examples folder.
+See example-flow [source flow](examples/inlinekeyboard.json) in examples folder.
+- inline_query
+- edited_message which is triggered when someone alters an already sent message.
+- channel_post which is triggered when the bot is member of a public channel (/setprivacy to disabled!).
+- edited_channel_post which is triggeren when someone alters an already sent message in a public channel.

 ## Reply Node